Earth Day events on tap in Washington

-The town of Washington will offer a 5K, a 5-mile road/trail race and a roadside cleanup this month to celebrate Earth Day.
+The town of Washington will offer a 5K, a 5-mile road/trail race and a roadside cleanup in April to celebrate Earth Day.

 5K, Race